olebole/irafdoc/doc/onedspec.ndprep.rst

   <!-- Sec='PARAMETERS' Level=0 Label='filter_curve' Line='filter_curve' -->
   <dd>Neutral density filter curve.
 The directory specified by the parameter
   <i>directory</i> is prepended to this name so if a directory is specified
   then it should not be given here.
-If <tt>'?'</tt> a list of filter curves in the specified directory is typed.
+If <span style="font-family: monospace;">'?'</span> a list of filter curves in the specified directory is typed.
   </dd>
   </dl>